"Creation stories, globally, refer to the almost unimaginably spectacular

 physical universe may throw at us.
 We could suddenly be superseded and

-be left in the dust.
+be left in the dustbin of cosmic history.
 Or, we could have another dimension emerge and be

 added to our needs and desires, another dimension that can never be